 Coaches must be able to accurately measure and manage their own emotions, but they should also have a good gauge of others’ emotions.
 Emotional intelligence is an important skill for connecting with others and building strong relationships.
 Such relationships are important not only for the training process but for future interaction between the coach and trainee.
 Ultimately, this is all about connecting with, influencing, and motivating others, which is precisely what a good coach should be able to do.

-Coaches should be proven leaders.
-That doesn’t mean they need to be in leadership positions in the organization, but they should have the potential to do so.
-By relying on leaders for OJT coaching, you help ensure a smoother transmission of skills and knowledge to trainees, a better structure for the overall OJT training program, and stronger relationships between the trainer and the trainee.
+Coaches should be good leaders.
+That doesn’t mean they need to be in leadership positions, but they should have the potential to do so.
+By relying on leaders for OJT coaching, you help ensure a smoother transmission of skills and knowledge to trainees.
+And, a better structure for the overall OJT training program, and stronger relationships between the trainer and the trainee.

 Time Management Skills

 Coaches should be able to observe an employee in action and assess their abilities and knowledge.
-Ideally, the training itself should provide multiple opportunities for this observation to take place, including immediately after the skill/process was demonstrated by the coach and again later (the latter is necessary to measure information retention and job readiness).
+Ideally, the training itself should provide multiple opportunities for this observation to take place, including immediately after the skill demonstration by the coach and again later.

 The best coaches are also learners.
+This is also very important soft skill required for OJT coaches.
 They realize that they do not know everything and, rather than being frustrated when the need for further training materializes, they are excited.
 This is necessary for a couple of reasons.

 First, being a continual learner means that coaches are always open to learning new ways of doing things, including coaching.
 They are also more likely to retain the information being taught, making them more effective in the long run.
-Second, continual learners are often able to make others excited about the prospect of learning, which can make OJT less daunting for new trainees and those who might be uncertain about their ability, or those who are unenthused with the need for training in the first place.
+Second, continual learners are often able to make others excited about the prospect of learning.
+This can make OJT less daunting for new trainees.
+And also for those who might be uncertain about their ability.
+And those who are unenthused with the need for training in the first place.

 The Role of Your LMS

 With the right LMS, you can track both OJT performance and train the trainer efforts.
-From a single dashboard, you can check on coach development and then on how well they can guide trainees in preparing for their new role.
+From a single dashboard, you can check on coach development.
+And also, how well they can guide trainees in preparing for their new role.
 You can even make it possible to track trainee development and record that information for later use.

 What have your own results been like in terms of OJT program success?
 Which of the soft skills mentioned above did you find most valuable?
 Were there any other skills you found that were critical for success?
 Share your story with us in the comments.